 In this class students will develop their skills in composition, expression and comprehension (written and oral).
 They will study vocabulary relating to the chapter themes and review certain grammatical points.
 There is also an emphasis on oral practice in the form of such activities as discussions and debates.
 Students will work with a variety of authentic materials such as films, audio recordings and written texts.

-In order to optimize the time spent in class and to facilitate oral production in the target language, classes are divided as follows:
+In order to optimize the time spent in class and to facilitate oral production in the target language, classes are divided as follows, depending on the section schedule on Bear Tracks: